NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 #### `evm_setAutomine`

 Enables or disables, based on the single boolean argument, the automatic mining of new blocks with each new transaction submitted to the network.
+See also [Mining Modes](../explanation/mining-modes.md).

 #### `evm_setBlockGasLimit`

 #### `evm_setIntervalMining`

 Enables (with a numeric argument greater than 0) or disables (with a numeric argument equal to 0), the automatic mining of blocks at a regular interval of milliseconds, each of which will include all pending transactions.
+See also [Mining Modes](../explanation/mining-modes.md).

 #### `evm_setNextBlockTimestamp`